Mac-Barrett/SvelteKit-ReCaptcha/README.md

             body: 'ReCaptcha Failed to authorize on server, please try again' }
     }
-    // Captcha is verified, now you may handle the request as you normally would
+    /* Captcha is verified, now you may handle the request as you normally would Do stuff
+        Do other stuff...
+    */
     return {
         status: 200,
         body: 'Captcha Verified, success or what have you'